acje/Fiber-semantics/README.md

 The index is not an independent source of truth.
 It is derived from, or checked against, the append-only log.
 If an index becomes inconsistent, the log wins and the index must be rebuilt or rejected.

 ## Dragline datastructure
 A Dragline is an array created from one or more interleaved fibers.
 Events have header fields and a payload called DomainEvent.
 Events also has an implicit index which is their position on the array.
 Between migrations the array is locked in an append-only-log mode of operation.
 This guarantees full preservation of history between migrations.
-The singly linked list of each DomainId is intended to help identifying a fiber in the Dragline without a full scan for the DomainId.
-This is intended to help any type of read operation for any DomainId to be near optimal in terms of speed and resource consumption, assuming a power law distribution of fiber lengths.
+The singly linked list of each `FiberId` is intended to help identifying a fiber in the Dragline without a full scan for the `FiberId`.
+This is intended to help any type of read operation for any `FiberId` to be near optimal in terms of speed and resource consumption, assuming a power law distribution of fiber lengths.

 ![LineDatastructure.png](Images%2FLineDatastructure.png)